Sometimes, all we need is to say yes.

 List of Freediving Online Shops you can check

-Freediving in Philippines: Freediving Schools, Online Community, Shops and Gears that you SHOULD know 1
+Freediving in the Philippines: Freediving Schools, Online Community, Shops, and Gears that you SHOULD know 1

 Freediving Facebook Community you can join